-- o A minimum floor area (not including shelves) of 1.5m2 per cat and a minimum height of 2.0m. - o Shelves to enable cats to sit at varying heights must be provided.
+- A minimum floor area (not including shelves) of 1.5m2 per cat and a minimum height of 2.0m. - Shelves to enable cats to sit at varying heights must be provided.

-In addition to these requirements, facilities for cats must at least meet the guidelines of the Council of Europe (2006) Appendix A (https://www.coe.int/en/web/conventions/full-list)"
+In addition to these requirements, facilities for cats must at least meet the guidelines of the Council of Europe (2006).